200-176-Great Vocals

 Writer/Composer: Al Lewis / Larry Stock / Vincent Rose (1940)

-This singer/songwriter was one of the first true innovators contributing to the worldwide cultural changes in American music that led to the beginning of Rock & Roll.
-His early recordings of Rhythm & Blues and his New Orleans piano style of Boogie-Woogie led to recordings from the late 1940s and through the 1950s as one of the sparks that led to that change.
-This number-1 song was his biggest hit, becoming his signature song.
+This R&B singer / songwriter / pianist was one of the first true innovators contributing to the worldwide cultural changes in American music that led to the beginning of Rock & Roll.
+His early recordings of Rhythm & Blues and his New Orleans piano style of Boogie-Woogie led to recordings from the late 1940s and into the 1960s as one of the sparks that led to that change.
+This #1 song was his biggest hit, becoming his signature song.
 With his mellow baritone delivery his vocals and sound were immediately recognizable, and he became a musical hit machine well into the 1960s.
-With this reinvented older song, he combined Rock, Rhythm & Blues and Pop, hence becoming a household name…Still Marvelous!
+With this reinvented older song, he combined Rock, Rhythm & Blues / Soul and Pop, hence becoming a household name, “I found my thrill / On Blueberry Hill / When I found you / The moon stood still.”…Marvelous!

 180. BROKEN HEARTED MELODY (1959)